-For this section you will get a score of either -3 (grazing/browsing too low or too high) or +3 (grazing/browsing is moderate and optimum).
+For this section you will get a score of either -3 (grazing/browsing is too high), +3 (grazing/browsing is moderate (often desirable), or 0 (grazing/browsing is very low which may be undesirable or desirable depending on the circumstances).
 Management recommendations for specific scenarios are provided in the table on the survey form.